boot-go/boot/README.md

 // hello is still a simple component. type hello struct{
-	Out string `boot:"config,key:USER"` // get the value from the environment variable }
+	Out string `boot:"config,key:USER,default:madjax"` // get the value from the environment variable }

 // init() registers a factory method, which creates a hello component and returns a reference to it.